Merging Duplicate Contacts

 Merging Contacts After Importing Companies or Setting Up Trusts

-Following importing a Company, setting up a Trust, or using our bulk import service, you will need to merge the duplicate contacts which have been created.
+Following importing a Company, setting up a Trust, or using our bulk import service, you will need to merge the duplicate contacts that have been created.

 1. From your firm workspace navigate to Clients>Contacts.